reactgraphqlacademy/fb-messenger/README.md

 ```

 4. Use the sendMessage mutation to send a message.
 Sending a message should:
-   _ Update the conversation to display the new message
+   _ Update the messages in the chat to display the new message
    _ Update the threads to display the new message
-   You have some hints at the bottom of src/Messenger/components/Conversation/Content/Messages.js to help you complete task 4
+   You have some hints at the bottom of src/Messenger/components/Chat/Messages.js to help you complete task 4

 #### Bonus part 2